Formulae in noncommutative Hodge theory: Pairings on Hochschild and cyclic homology

-(similarly for periodic and positive versions).
+\begin{defn} As in Definition \ref{defn:chernchar}, any object $X$ of an $A_\infty$ category $\EuC$ has an associated `cyclic Chern character' $ \widetilde{\mathsf{Ch}}(X) \in \HC_0^-(\EuC)$ (similarly for periodic and positive versions).
 Quasi-isomorphic objects have the same cyclic Chern character.
 If $\EuC$ is strictly unital, the Chern character has a particularly simple cochain-level representative.
 Namely, in the presence of strict units, we can define the Connes differential (and all other operations we have considered so far) using the strict units $e$ in place of $e^+$.
-This gives the \emph{unital cyclic complex}
+This gives the \emph{unital cyclic complex} $ ((CC_\bullet/D_\bullet) \widehat{\otimes} W, b+uB)$.
+In the unital cyclic complex, $\widetilde{\mathsf{Ch}}(X)$ is represented on the cochain level by the length-$0$ cycle $e_X$. \end{defn}